CuteBoiz/Ubuntu_Installation/Git-bash/Git.md

 <li><b>Push</b></li>

-Send changes to the master branch of your remote repository
+Send changes to the master branch of your remote repository:

 ```
 $ git push origin master